 NOTE 13 - TRANSACTIONS WITH STATE ENTITIES

 During 2015, the Division entered into an interest free loan agreement with the South Carolina Department of Commerce - SC Coordinating Council for Economic Development in an amount not to exceed \$55 million.
-See Note 22 for more information on funding for the project.
 See Note 8 regarding long-term obligations.